awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 Your Amazon WorkMail system administrator provides you with your initial sign\-in credentials, which consist of a user name and a password\.
 To recover a lost or forgotten password, contact your administrator\.

 Your administrator also provides you with a unique Amazon WorkMail web client URL\.
 This URL contains a unique alias set up by your Amazon WorkMail site administrator\.
-The web client URL looks like this: `https://alias.awsapps.com/mail`\.
+The web client URL looks like this: https://*alias*\.awsapps\.com/mail\.
 Replace `alias` with the alias you received from your site administrator\.

 **To sign in to the Amazon WorkMail web client**

 1. In your web browser, enter the web client URL provided by your Amazon WorkMail administrator\.
-For example, `https://alias.awsapps.com/mail`\.
+For example, https://*alias*\.awsapps\.com/mail\.

 1. For **Username**, enter the user name provided by your Amazon WorkMail administrator\.
 **Note**
-Do not enter your full email address\.
+Don't enter your full email address\.
 User names are case\-sensitive\.

 1. For **Password**, enter your password\.